ostdotcom/website-docupony/api/docs/started.md

 ### Next Steps
 Congrats!
 You’ve run a transaction in your branded token ecosystem.
-You may want to learn how to setup transactions , add users and run specific transactions in more detail in the next steps.
+You may want to learn how to setup more transactions, add multiple end-users and run specific transactions in more detail, in the next steps.